 After realizing that I needed props that weren’t going to threaten to take over my house, I started searching for different VIPKid classroom ideas.
 I figured I could gain some insight into how other teachers were corralling all of the chaos.

-That’s when I discovered Jennifer Anderson’s tips and tricks for storing and utilizing her 2D VIPKID printable props.
+That’s when I discovered that other teachers were using 2D VIPKID printable props in their classrooms.
 I’d never even considered the idea of using printable props!
 So I decided to print out a few and give them a try.

 Honestly, from the first time I used them, I was hooked.

-2D VIPKid printable props made my organizing and prepping so simple, and since each one is no thicker than a piece of paper, they’ve been ideal for use when traveling.
+2D VIPKid printable props made my organizing and prepping so simple, and since each one is no thicker than a piece of paper, they are ideal for use when traveling or for teachers who have a more minimalist approach to props.

 These are the 2D VIPKID printable props that I use in my classroom every day.

 I simply downloaded them and printed them on cardstock.
-Then, I laminated them for increased durability!
-Because I use these daily, I wanted to make sure they would last.
+Then, I laminated them for increased durability…with daily wear and tear, I wanted to make sure they would last.
 (You can find out more about what’s included in each bundle by clicking on the pictures.)

 To organize my props with the accordion files, I would write the name of a category on the tab and then place all relevant props pertaining to that category (or theme) in that particular pocket.